CMSgov/hcgov-design-system/docs/src/pages/index.md

 The Healthcare.gov design system is built on the CMS Design System and extends it to support additional CSS and React components.

 The design system is currently being applied to some pages on HealthCare.gov and project teams are actively working to apply the design system consistently across all of HealthCare.gov.

-Check out some examples of pages using the design system.
+**Applications and websites using the Healthcare.gov design system**

 * [Find Local Help](https://localhelp.healthcare.gov/#/)
 * [Tax Tools](https://www.healthcare.gov/tax-tool/#/)
 * [Window Shop](https://healthcare.gov/see-plans)

-The design system is open-source, which means it's freely available to use by anyone!

 ## Getting started